AI + Data + CRM Trailhead Quests

 3 min read

 During the five years I covered marketing technology as a Gartner research analyst, I never saw a category take off like the customer data platform (CDP).
 In 2016, the CDP shot up Gartner’s well-known Hype Cycle – which tracks buzz – more vigorously than anything in memory.
 By 2018, the most common question I got from clients was, “What is a CDP, anyway?”
 And now, that question has turned into, “How can I get started with a CDP today?”

 It hasn’t always been so easy to separate the sizzle from the steak among CDPs.
 High-tech promises are common in emerging categories, of course.
-But the CDP got so frothy that David Raab, founder of the CDP Institute, delivered a presentation at the MarTech Conference titled, “CDP Cures Baldness: Getting Past the Hype About Customer Data Platforms.”
+But the CDP got so frothy at one point that David Raab, founder of the CDP Institute, delivered a presentation at the MarTech Conference titled, “CDP Cures Baldness: Getting Past the Hype About Customer Data Platforms.”

 In particular, CDPs address three core issues:

 Identity and privacy management are key capabilities today.
 Many data sources have customer IDs that aren’t mapped to one another to build a more complete customer profile.
 And our research found only one in three marketers said they were “satisfied” with their ability to reconcile identities across data sources.
 Any data scientist will tell you there is no algorithmic magic that can beat bad – or missing – data.